-Ali Golden (4614 Hollywood Blvd., Los Feliz) began as a one-woman endeavor, with all items designed and produced in Oakland, CA. Today, ethical production of women’s clothing, home accents, and accessories takes place across California, in a woman-owned co-op in Peru, and a fair-trade certified factory in India.
-The Loz Feliz based Ali Golden store has secured a loyal local following, in large part thanks to the company’s focus on ethics and sustainability.
+Located in Los Feliz, Ali Golden (4614 Hollywood Blvd., Los Angeles 90027) began as a one-woman endeavor, with all items designed and produced in Oakland.
+Today, ethical production of women’s clothing, home accents, and accessories takes place across California, in a woman-owned co-op in Peru, and a fair-trade certified factory in India.
+Ali Golden has secured a loyal local following, in large part thanks to the company’s focus on ethics and sustainability.

-Operating under a mission to merge style and function with a sustainable approach to design and development, Banks Journal, near Downtown L.A.’s Arts District (1320 E 7th St, Suite 114, DTLA) offers menswear featuring organic cotton, PVC and phthalate-free inks.
+Operating under a mission to merge style and function with a sustainable approach to design and development, Banks Journal's first brick and mortar - located at The ROW DTLA (1320 E 7th St #114, Los Angeles 90021) - offers menswear featuring organic cotton, PVC and phthalate-free inks.
 Polyester is made from repurposed soda bottles, and the eco-friendly designers behind the label also use FSC approved paper of all swing tags and catalogs.

 Carol Young | Undesigned